 Instructions

-- Place 2 tbsp chia seeds into a small mixing bowl.
+- Place 2 tablespoons chia seeds into a small bowl.
 Stir through 200ml coconut milk - you want it to be very liquid so if the coconut cream has separated from the water give it a good stir before adding to the chia seeds.

-- Add 1 tsp maple syrup and a handful of raspberries.
+- Add 1 teaspoon maple syrup and a handful of raspberries.

 - Stir really well then leave to rest for five minutes.
 Stir again - this will help avoid it going lumpy.